Friday, September 28

 Panelists | Lynne Warren (Adjunct Curator, Museum of Contemporary Art Chicago), Mary Patten (Member, ACT UP; Professor, Film, Video, New Media and Animation and Visual Critical Studies, SAIC), Torkwase Dyson (Artist | Rhona Hoffman Gallery), and Kay Rosen (Artist, former ARC Member).
 Moderated by Jenni Sorkin (SAIC BFA 1999), Associate Professor, History of Art & Architecture, University of California, Santa Barbara.

 Alternative spaces are often discussed within the canon of Chicago’s exhibition history.
 Yet, these spaces also played a parallel role in the activities that defined feminist art and social practice in the city’s scene.
 In her chapter for the newly launched book Art in Chicago: A History from the Fire to Now, author Jenni Sorkin delivers a survey of communal alternative exhibition spaces from 1973 to 1993 as they built momentum in Chicago alongside the commercial gallery system and during the women's movement.
-The panel features Lynne Warren, longtime champion of Chicago's artists, whose groundbreaking exhibition Alternative Spaces: A History in Chicago (MCA Chicago, 1984) first tracked this history; Mary Patten, one of the founding members of ACT UP, an activist group formed to bring attention to the AIDS crisis; conceptual artist Kay Rosen, a prominent member of the cooperative feminist art gallery Artist Residents of Chicago (ARC, 1973); and Torkwase Dyson, an interdisciplinary artist whose projects such as tiny studio have examined a nomadic practice that generates both environmental interdependency and solitude.
-This conversation will trace the histories and roles of feminism in Chicago's alternative spaces from the 1970s to the present.
-Torkwase Dyson, on view at Rhona Hoffman Gallery, will align with EXPO ART WEEK.
+The panel featured Lynne Warren, longtime champion of Chicago's artists, whose groundbreaking exhibition Alternative Spaces: A History in Chicago (MCA Chicago, 1984) first tracked this history; Mary Patten, one of the founding members of ACT UP, an activist group formed to bring attention to the AIDS crisis; conceptual artist Kay Rosen, a prominent member of the cooperative feminist art gallery Artist Residents of Chicago (ARC, 1973); and Torkwase Dyson, an interdisciplinary artist whose projects such as tiny studio have examined a nomadic practice that generates both environmental interdependency and solitude.
+This conversation traced the histories and roles of feminism in Chicago's alternative spaces from the 1970s to the present.
+Torkwase Dyson, on view at Rhona Hoffman Gallery, aligned with EXPO ART WEEK.

 Book Launch | Art in Chicago: A History from the Fire to Now